cpluss/zddm/readme.md

 ## How does it work?

-ZDDM is a technique which you can leverage in order to reduce the downtime introduced by your data migrations in production.

 You proxy each read, and write, through the ZDDM API for your chosen language [*if supported*] and it does in turn manage the migration for you in real-time.
 Once the migration is done you remove ZDDM as a middleware and call it a day.
+[This is described in more detail in the design sections](https://github.com/cpluss/zddm/tree/main/design#behaviour).

 ![](https://lucid.app/publicSegments/view/086079d1-77b0-4c84-a230-f9c8e1b70283/image.png)